openvinotoolkit/anomalib/docs/source/how_to_guides/adding_a_new_model.rst

 Create a ``torch_model.py`` Module
 ----------------------------------
-This file contains the torch model implementation that inherits from ``torch.nn.Module`` and performs a basic forward-pass.
+This file contains the torch model implementation that inherits from ``torch.nn.Module``, defines the model architecture and performs a basic forward-pass.
 The advantage of storing the model in a separate ``torch_model.py`` file is that the model is de-coupled from the rest of the anomalib implementations and could be used outside the library as well.
 Basic implementation would look like as follows:

 .. code-block:: python